Isn’t time you played to your strengths?

 The problem is that this just focuses yet more of our time on the things we may never excel in or even be relatively good at.

-Isn’t time for us to learn more about our strengths and how we can focus on them?
+Isn’t it time for us to learn more about our strengths and how we can focus on them?

 My first introduction to understanding strengths was when I came across the work of Marcus Buckingham, from the Gallup Organisation, many years ago.
-Their research, based on over 40 years of interviews with over 10 million

-people worldwide, brought a refreshing insight on people development and how we can be at our best.
+Their research, based on over 40 years of interviews with over 10 million people worldwide, brought a refreshing insight on people development and how we can be at our best.

 Today there are even more tools that help us understand our strengths including the updated StrengthsFinder2 and many other online assessments.